2020 United States House of Representatives elections in California: District 8

 The 8th district includes most of the eastern desert regions of the state.
 It stretches from Mono Lake to Twentynine Palms and consists of Inyo and Mono counties plus most of San Bernardino County.
-The incumbent is Republican Paul Cook, who was re-elected with 60.0% of the vote in 2018.
-Cook announced on September 17, 2019, that he would not seek re-election, instead planning to run for an open seat on the San Bernardino County Board of Supervisors.
+Incumbent Republican Paul Cook, who had represented the district since 2013, announced on September 17, 2019, that he would not seek re-election, instead planning to run for an open seat on the San Bernardino County Board of Supervisors.
+He was re-elected with 60.0%% of the vote in 2018.
+The district had a PVI of R+9.